Indianapolis Police Arrest Juvenile in Mass Murder That Left Five People, Unborn Child Dead

 “But what we saw this morning was a different kind of evil.
 What happened this morning, based on the evidence that’s been gathered so far, was mass murder,” Taylor said at a Sunday news conference.
 “More than that, we believe it was not random.”

-On Sunday, Indianapolis Mayor Joe Hogsett said the grisly incident has brought “terror to our community,” and he has contacted the FBI, the local U.S. Attorney’s office, and other law enforcement agencies to expedite the investigation.
+On Sunday, Indianapolis Mayor Joe Hogsett said the grisly incident has brought “terror to our community,” and he ontacted the FBI, the local U.S. Attorney’s office, and other law enforcement agencies to expedite the investigation.

 “I want those responsible to know that the full might of local, state, and federal law enforcement are coming for them as I speak,” Hogsett said.